SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/3. Sharing and Dissemination/Introduction.md

 The learning outcomes from Module 3 on 'Sharing and dissemination: archiving and preservation' are as follows:

 - Design an Open Science publishing strategy for the dissemination of research results
-- Identify and reuse existing data codes, publications and any other type of research output
+- Identify the principles that link data and publications
-- Link data to publications
-- Implement FAIR-compliant strategies for monographs
-- Assess the FAIRness of data and other research outputs
+- Choose appropriate tools to assess the FAIRness of data and other research outputs